survivejs/react-book/manuscript/02_developing_with_webpack.md

 If you hit `node_modules/.bin/webpack` now you should see a Webpack build.
 You can serve */build* through a dummy server such as *serve* (`npm i serve -g`).
 Examine the results in a browser.

-Even though this is nice it's not useful for development.
-We can set up something far better for development usage.
+Even though this is nice, it's not useful for development.
+We can set up something better for development usage.

 T> Note that you can pass a custom template to `html-webpack-plugin`.
 In our case, the default template it uses is fine for our purposes for now.